SEALs tried to locate US citizen taken by Afghan militants - KVIA

 “The welfare, safety and security of Americans is the Trump Administration’s highest priority,” the department said.
 “The United States will continue to push for the safe return of this and all other U.S citizens through all relevant channels.”

-A former U.S. national security official who is advising the Frerichs family said he urged Washington peace envoy Zalmay Khalilzad to resolve the situation and that “he is aware of Mark’s presence, but it does not appear yet that he understands that he needs to get him home.”
+A former U.S. national security official who is advising the Frerichs family called on Washington peace envoy Zalmay Khalilzad to resolve the situation and that “he is aware of Mark’s presence, but it does not appear yet that he understands that he needs to get him home.”
 The former official insisted on anonymity to speak candidly since the official sometimes works with the Trump administration.

 U.S. officials believe Frerichs, 57, of Lombard, Illinois, was held for at least some time in Khost, an eastern province along the border with Pakistan and its so-called tribal regions, a mountainous area that has historically been a haven for Taliban and al-Qaeda militants.